gracelia/md-cv/index.md

 3) Package customized component that enabled intelligent search adjust multiple scenarios Optimize rendering performance of table with millions of data from 1 minute to 1 second.

-4) Go through requirement with global co-workers.
+4) Agile development and peer programming.
+Give sessions for global co-workers.

 ## Other